veddermatic/react-native-multipicker/README.md

 # react-native-multi-picker

-A UIPickerView proof of concept implementation that allows you to have multiple components in your picker.
+A UIPickerView implementation that allows you to have multiple components in your picker.

 You can make a basic one like so: